VCCT-OPSC7311-G2-2024/ST10177615_DylanLeePadayachee_PROG7311POEPart2_AgriEnergyConnect1/AgriEnergyConnect1/wwwroot/UNITTESTS.md

+﻿<!-- File generated with assistance from ChatGPT -->

-﻿Here is the documentation for each of the errors I encountered during your unit tests.
+Here is the documentation for each of the errors I encountered during your unit tests.
 Each entry includes the test name, the error message, and the stack trace for debugging purposes.

 1. FarmersControllerIntegrationTests.Get_FarmersIndex_ReturnsSuccessStatusCode